shanujaiswal/Practice_Project/Linux Terminal.md

+==> cd --> change directory --> to inside a folder tab button --> autocomplete the path during cd
-==> pwd --> Displays the current working directory of the terminal ==> / --> Root directory
+==> pwd --> Displays the current working directory of the terminal ==> clear --> this command is used to clear the terminal screen contents will not ve deleted but scrolled down ==> / --> Root directory
-==> echo --> command that writes its argument to standard output ==> su --> Used to switch to roots users(so that super users permissions can be Used to execute commands) ==> su username --> Used to switch to a different user ==> sudo --> execute only that comm with roots/ super user privileges ==> clear --> this command is used to clear the terminal screen contents will not ve deleted but scrolled down ==> ls
+==> echo --> command that writes its argument to standard output ==> su --> Used to switch to roots users(so that super users permissions can be Used to execute commands) ==> su username --> Used to switch to a different user ==> sudo --> execute only that comm with roots/ super user privileges ==> ls -- is for mac ---> use  dir for windows
 --> To see a list of all non-hidden files in the current directory.
---> a to see a list of all files, including hidden files ==> ls -t --> to see a list of files in order of when they were last modified.
+--> ls -a --> to see a list of all files, including hidden files ==> ls -t --> to see a list of files in order of when they were last modified.
 ==> ls -r --> to see a list of files in the reverse order.
 ==> ls -C or ls -x --> to see a list of files in multiple columns.